besmehenni/Forest_wildfire_spreading_convLSTM/README.md

 This study was conducted as part of a final project which I chose as a topic to close my training at the Jedha Data science school in Paris.
 The aim is to test the ability of a 2D spatial model with a ConvLSTM layer to predict the propagation of a forest fire.

 This is an exploratory study that implements a deep learning from scratch.
 The reader is cautioned that this study is not based on a thorough knowledge of the state of the art in forest fire spread modeling.
+The author is not knowledgeable in the discipline of forest fires either.

 The model we design uses sequences of thermal anomaly coordinates collected by satellite [1] and processed by me to obtain the appearance of a pixel image.
 Also, features that contribute to fire propagation are associated to each pixel and are taken into account by the model.
 The meteorological features come from a government site of Alberta [2].